melxx001/melxx001.github.io/_drafts/universal-react-redux-typescript.md

 $ node_modules/.bin/typings install dt~es6-shim -SG
 ~~~

-I had to use the `v2` version of the `history` package due to compatiblity issues.
-The version 3.0.0 (May 30 2016) doesn’t work at all with React Router.
+I had to use version 2.1.2 of the `history` package due to compatiblity issues.
+Version 3.0.0 (May 30 2016) doesn’t work at all with React Router.

 ### Add Actions